blogheader

 Many women have wasted years on the wrong guy.
 He has no intention of committing to you.

-You’re thinking of all the time you’ve invested, and you don’t want to give up now.
+You’re thinking of all the time you’ve invested and don’t want to give up now.
 You’ve invested years with a man and never got that commitment you wanted so much.

-I will show you how to qualify a man and his intentions in the first or second date.
+I will show you how to qualify a man and his intentions on the first or second date.

-I will give you useful skills and tools you can implement on your very next date.
+I will give you valuable skills and tools to implement on your next date.

-If you’re looking for Mr. Right, then you must have a plan that allows you to cut to the chase as quickly as possible.
+If you’re looking for Mr. Right, you must have a plan to cut to the chase as quickly as possible.

 Midlife dating is unique.
-Right now, there are more divorced, single, and available men than ever before.
+There are now more divorced, single, and available men than ever.

 Most of these men want to be in a relationship again, and they’re looking for Ms. Right.